by Nidhi Chaitanya

 Deep breathing (sometimes called diaphragmatic breathing) is a practice that enables more air to flow into your body and can help calm your nerves, reducing stress and anxiety.
 It can also help you improve your attention span and lower pain levels.
 Taking 5-minute deep breathing breaks about 5-6 times a day can go a long way in preventing diseases and keeping us healthy.

-Pranayama(conscious & healing breathwork) also helps in reducing stress, lowers inflammation and helps in alkalizing your blood PH levels.
+Pranayama(conscious & healing breathwork) also helps reduce stress, lowers inflammation, and helps alkalize your blood PH levels.

 Meditate